Ali-Alzak1/assignment-4/docs/ai-usage-report.md

 ### 2.1 Project Setup and Structure (Cursor)

-**Task**: Create assignment-4 repository structure based on assignment-3
+**Task**: Create assignment-4 repository structure based on previous assignments

 **AI Assistance**:
 - Asked Cursor to help create the directory structure for assignment-4
-- Requested copying files from assignment-3 to assignment-4
+- Requested copying files from previous assignments to assignment-4
 - Used PowerShell commands suggested by Cursor to set up folders

 **My Modifications**: